 - Certified copies of degrees received (pdf files);

 - Proof of proficiency in English (C1 CEFR or equivalent, native speakers of English or applicants who have graduated from an English-speaking university in a country with English as an official language are exempt from this verification) (pdf file);

 - Evidence of proficiency in the language(s) relevant to the dissertation project (pdf file);

 - One letter of recommendation must be uploaded by the applicant’s referee directly to the application platform (signed and stamped on official paper).

-Applications will be reviewed by the School’s Admissions and Grants Committee, and interviews will be scheduled between 7 and 11 February, 2022.The complete application package must be submitted by 1 November, 2021, 12 noon Central European Winter Time through our application platform.
+Applications will be reviewed by the School’s Admissions and Grants Committee, and final interviews will be scheduled in February, 2022.The complete application package must be submitted by 1 November, 2022, 12 noon Central European Winter Time through our application platform.
 The Admissions and Grants committee will not consider incomplete or late applications.

 Please make sure to formally submit your application to complete the application process.
 For further information, please refer to our FAQ and our application guidelines.
 Please send an e-mail to email@example.com for help with your application.
 No legal entitlement shall be constituted by applying to the programme.
 On account of the large number of applications we are regrettably not able to provide feedback on unsuccessful applications.
-Prospective applicants are invited to join our live Q&A session on October 5, 2021 (the link to the stream will be published on our website).
+Prospective applicants are invited to join our live Q&A session on October 4, 2022.